scytherswings/Plex-Board/README.md

 ## Updating Instructions
 1. `./update.sh` Will run `git pull` and `serverSetup.sh` for you.

+### This project is not ready for real production use yet, so don't expect stability until a 1.0.0 release.
+Then when things break you can yell at me and use this readme as an excuse

 ### Feedback
 If you run into any bugs, please, make a ticket or ask in the